yeonjae-lee-colin/ProcessingFinalProject/README.md

 ### Title
 Time is illusion
-### Interaction
+### How does it work?
-It works with a user's mouse interaction.
+It works with a mouse interaction.
-- click a mouse for timeline creation.
+- click a mouse to create a new timeline.
-- hold and drag a mouse in a vertical direction will reverse timelines.
+- hold and drag a mouse in a vertical direction to reverse timelines.
-- press 'r' key to delete them all.
+- press 'r' key to reset.

 # Concept